AdaCore/learn/courses/intro-to-ada/chapters/strongly_typed_language.rst

 they are *not* integers, and each new enumeration type is incompatible with other enumeration types.
-Enumeration types are part of the bigger family of discrete types, which makes them usable in certain situations that we will describe later (`discrete features <TODOLINKTODISCRETEFEATURES>`_) but one context that we have already seen is a case statement.
+Enumeration types are part of the bigger family of discrete types, which makes them usable in certain situations that we will describe later but one context that we have already seen is a case statement.

+..
+TODO: add link to section on discrete features

 .. code:: ada